AnyLog-co/documentation/anylog commands.md

 ```

 A common usage is when a node issues a command to peer nodes, some peers reply and some peers are disconnected.
-The wait command can pause until all peers reply, but no longer than the max wait time.
+The wait command pauses until all peers reply, but no longer than the max wait time.

 Example:
 ```anylog